 TENDER ORNAMENTAL PLANTS in the cellar, garage, shed need a check, too–and perhaps water in some cases, or culling of any bulbs that have started to soften and may taint the rest.

 IF THE COMBINATION OF not-too-deep snow (or none) but still-frozen or at least not-muddy soil occurs on a sunny day, get out and prune.
 Fruit trees, like my old apples, benefit from a late-winter cleanup; here’s how.
 First: Are all your cutting tools sharp, blades cleaned, moving parts oiled?

-SOMETIME IN FEBRUARY, the intermediate witch-hazels will try to bloom, in a typical year.
-(Insanely warm “winter” 2015-16 weather forced some into bloom last December here.)
+SOMETIME IN FEBRUARY, once upon a time, the intermediate witch-hazels would try to bloom, in a typical year, when there was any such thing.
+Now it seems more often than not, like the insanely warm “winter” of 2015-16, weather forces some into bloom in December here.
+That acceleration repeated right around the New Year in 2022-23 and 2023-24.
 Other extra-early blooming shrubs in my garden include the pussy willow called Salix chaenomeloides.

 I’LL WAIT a bit longer to cut back twig willows like this and also twig dogwoods because I’m enjoying the show.
 Maybe March with those (with pussy willows, right after bloom is good).
-With the willows especially, which are so vigorous, I’ll coppice them (cutting to 1-2 inches from the ground to rejuvenate).
+With the willows especially, which are so vigorous, I’ll cut them close to the ground to rejuvenate.